npnpatidar/rajasthan/docs/RAS/Science and Technology/3_Biology.md

     *   **Peristalsis:** Rhythmic, wave-like muscular contractions that push food along the esophagus, stomach, and intestines.
 3.  **Digestion:** Breakdown of complex, non-absorbable food molecules into simpler, absorbable molecules.
     *   **Mechanical Digestion:** Physical breakdown of food (chewing, churning in the stomach, segmentation in the small intestine).
-    *   **Chemical Digestion:** Breakdown using enzymes secreted by glands and the canal wall (see Section IV below).
+    *   **Chemical Digestion:** Breakdown using enzymes secreted by glands and the canal wall .
 Occurs in the mouth, stomach, and primarily the small intestine.
 4.  **Absorption:** Passage of digested end products (nutrients) from the lumen of the GI tract, across the mucosal cells, into the blood or lymph.
     *   **Primary Site:** Small intestine (vast surface area due to villi/microvilli).
     *   **Absorption Routes:**